waynezhu6/TalkToTheHand/README.md

 ## Acknowledgments

-* Hats off to my hackathon team: Ekagra Luthra, Chloe Nguyen, and Arjun Pandher.
+* Credits to my hackathon team: Ekagra Luthra, Chloe Nguyen, and Arjun Pandher.
 Hope to work with you guys again soon!